MJClarke93/SocketDemo/README.md

 # Socket.IO Demo

 This is a small demo created for Socket.IO (website: https://socket.io/), a JavaScript library which enables real-time, two way communication between clients and servers.
 The demo was created as part of Assignment 2 for Advanced Internet Programming 2018 at the University of Technology, Sydney.
-A walk-through of the demo is provided in the following YouTube video: [to be added]
+A walkthrough of the demo is provided in the following YouTube video: https://youtu.be/PT2vd-eaefQ

 *Author: Mitchell Clarke*